sepinf-inc/IPED/README.md

 - Recursive container expansion of dozens of file formats
 - Image and video gallery for hundreds of formats
 - Georeferencing of GPS data (needs Google Maps Javascript API key)
-- Regex searches with optional script validation for credit cards, emails, urls, money values, bitcoin wallets...
+- Regex searches with optional script validation for credit cards, emails, urls, money values, bitcoin, ethereum, ripple wallets...
 - Embedded hex, unicode text, metadata and native viewers
 - File content and metadata indexing and fast searching, including unknown files and unallocated space
 - Efficient data carving engine (takes < 10% processing time) that scans much more than unallocated, with support for +40 file formats, including videos, extensible by scripting